walmic02/walmic02.github.io/_tabs/about.md

 toc: true   #this also dont work
 ---

 Hi!
 I'm Michael Wall, a Mechanical Engineering student at Purdue University.
 I'm passionite about pushing the limits of my field and myself, and love working with other people.
-I enjoy working in research groups as well as conducting personal projects.
+I enjoy working in Extracurricular Engineering teams and research groups, as well as conducting personal projects.

 ---

 ## Areas of Interest

-- Control systems
+- Autonomous Systems
-- Robotics and simulations
+- Robotics
-- Applied mathmatics and physics
+- Aerospace
-- R&D
+- Control Theory

 ---